2010 Kobalt Tools 500 (Phoenix)

-The 2010 Kobalt Tools 500 was a NASCAR Sprint Cup Series stock car race that was held on November 14, 2010, at Phoenix International Raceway in Avondale, Arizona.
+The 2010 Kobalt Tools 500 was a NASCAR Sprint Cup Series race that was held on November 14, 2010, at Phoenix International Raceway in Avondale, Arizona.
 Contested over 312 laps, it was the thirty-fifth, and the ninth race in the Chase for the Sprint Cup during the 2010 NASCAR Sprint Cup Series season.
 The race was won by Carl Edwards, for the Roush Fenway Racing team.
 Ryan Newman finished second, and Joey Logano clinched third.

 Pole position driver Edwards maintained his lead on the first lap to begin the race, as Newman, who started in the second position on the grid, remained behind him.
 On the seventh lap, Kurt Busch became the leader of the race.
 Hamlin, the points leader before the race, led the most laps with a total of 190.
 On lap 298, Hamlin made a pit stop and became a lap behind.
 He didn't return to the first ten positions afterward.
 Edwards maintained the lead to win the race.

 There were five cautions and 14 lead changes among six different drivers throughout the course of the race.
 It was Edwards' first win in the 2010 season, and the 18th of his career.
 The result kept Edwards in fourth in the Drivers' Championship, 264 points behind Denny Hamlin and 47 ahead of Matt Kenseth.
 Chevrolet maintained its lead in the Manufacturers' Championship, 42 points ahead of Toyota and 88 ahead of Ford, with one race remaining in the season.
 A total of 75,000 people attended the race, while 4.201 million watched it on television.